 - Parmesan cheese

-- Drop anchovies, salt ,and garlic in your food processor and pulse on low for a few seconds until finely minced.
-Scrape down the sides of the bowl with a rubber spatula.
+- Drop anchovies, salt, and garlic into a food processor.
+Pulse on low for a few seconds until the garlic is finely minced.
+Scrape down the sides with a rubber spatula.

-- Add eggs, lemon juice, and mustard.
+- Add egg yolks, lemon juice, Dijon mustard, and Worcestershire sauce.
 Pulse until combined.
-Scrape down the bowl again.
+Scrape down the sides again.

-- Replace the cover and with the machine running on low, slowly add the olive oil through the feeding tube on the top and process until it is emulsified.
+- With the machine running on low, slowly add in the olive oil through the feeding tube.
+Continue processing until the mixture is emulsified.

 Can I Make the Salad Ahead of Time?

-Yes!
-The Caesar dressing can be made one day ahead of time.
-Pour into a small covered glass jar and refrigerate until needed.
+Caesar dressing can be made one day ahead of time.
+Pour it into a small covered glass jar and refrigerate until needed.

 Serving Suggestions

-I topped this Low Carb Caesar Salad with Pan Seared Chicken Breasts.
-You can make the chicken before preparing the salad in a cast-iron grill pan and serve it hot or cold with the salad.
+I topped this salad with Pan Seared Chicken Breasts.
+You can make the chicken before preparing the salad in a cast-iron grill pan and serve it warm or cold with the salad.

 Disclaimer: